Mbed-TLS/TF-PSA-Crypto/docs/architecture/pk-4.md

 ### Private interfaces

-In this document, a ***private*** interfaces is one that is not documented.
+In this document, a ***private*** interface is one that is not documented.
 Applications should not use private interfaces, and we do not promise any kind of stability about them.
 Mbed TLS can use private interfaces of TF-PSA-Crypto, but in the medium term (over the lifetime of TF-PSA-Crypto 1.x and Mbed TLS 4.x), it should stop doing so.
-Public interfaces must not rely on private interfaces, for example a private type cannot be used in the prototype of a public functions.
+Public interfaces must not rely on private interfaces, for example a private type cannot be used in the prototype of a public function.
 However, public types can have a private implementation (we guarantee that the type will keep existing, but it may be implemented differently, typically adding and removing fields in a structure).

 An ***internal*** interface is only usable inside TF-PSA-Crypto.